AminaAzzmouri/skillfolio-backend/README.md

     - You can try requests directly from the browser by pasting Bearer <ACCESS_TOKEN> into the “Authorize” button.

     - /api/schema/ → machine-readable OpenAPI JSON spec (useful for frontend integration and API clients).

+    - Swagger requests will fail if CORS/CSP are misconfigured for your FE domain.
+Verify CORS_ALLOWED_ORIGINS and CSP frame-ancestors.

 ℹ️ Auth endpoints (register/login/logout) are now grouped under "Auth" in Swagger.
     - Register: create a user - Register clarifies auto-username from email local-part.